 \section{Data}

-We use neutron-monitor count-rate records from the NMDB, selecting the subset of stations available during each Forbush decrease (FD) event \citep{2023dashconfE19S, 2016AGUFMIN44A05S, 2011AdSpR472210M}.
+from the NMDB, selecting the subset of stations available during each Forbush decrease event \citep{2023dashconfE19S, 2016AGUFMIN44A05S, 2011AdSpR472210M}.
 For each event, we extract a common analysis window around the disturbance and assemble a time-aligned matrix whose columns correspond to stations and whose rows correspond to measurement times.
 Station coverage varies across events due to data availability and quality control.

-To characterize the magnitude of the event at each station, we used the calculation of the percentage reduction in the cosmic ray count rate with respect to a pre-event reference level defined as the mean count rate over a quiet period of 24--48 hours immediately preceding the FD onset.
+{To characterize the magnitude of the event at each station, we compute the percentage reduction in the cosmic-ray count rate with respect to a pre-event reference level defined as the mean count rate over a quiet period of 24--48 hours immediately preceding the FD onset.
 This reference is initially derived from NMDB event metadata and subsequently verified by visual inspection of each individual time series to confirm the absence of prior disturbances.}

-Each FD event is associated with an externally defined classification of geomagnetic activity.
-We compile event labels from widely used FD catalogs and peer-reviewed studies, and we complement these labels with space-weather reports from operational sources, including NASA and GOES-based products when applicable.
-In this work, we focus on storm intensity classes (G$i$, with $i=2,3,4,5$) as the primary categorical label, and we also retain event amplitude information derived directly from the neutron-monitor observations.
+{Each FD event is assigned a storm intensity class on the NOAA G-scale, compiled from widely used FD catalogs and peer-reviewed studies, complemented with operational space-weather reports from NASA and GOES-based products where applicable.
+The complete list of events, including dates, storm class, observed FD drop, and data sources, is provided in Appendix~\ref{app:events}.
+A full description of the neutron monitor stations used — including cutoff rigidity, geographic coordinates, altitude, and mean count rate — is given in Appendix~\ref{app:stations}.}

 Finally, we collect station metadata from NMDB and associated station documentation, including cutoff rigidity, geographic coordinates (latitude and longitude), and altitude.
 These attributes are used both for descriptive analysis and to evaluate rigidity-conditioned network structure and node-level roles across events. {In addition to cutoff rigidity, we note that the asymptotic viewing direction of each station introduces further variability in FD onset timing across the network; this geometric effect is discussed in the context of the results in Section~\ref{sec:discussion}.}